I'm a retired nurse who loves to write short stories, travel and medical articles.

 Romantic Getaways to Newport, Rhode Island

 Turn your visit to the Newport Mansions into a memorable romantic weekend getaway or full vacation by staying at one of the unique Bed & Breakfast Inns that are in historic downtown Newport.
-For your convenience I've listed several of the inns and their websites below but there are other inns and many types of lodging available in Newport which can be accessed through the Go Newport website at http://www.gonewport.com/.
+For your convenience, I've listed several of the inns and their websites below but there are other inns and many types of lodging available in Newport which can be accessed through the Go Newport website at http://www.gonewport.com/.
 The Go Newport website also includes comprehensive information about where to eat and shop as well as all Newport events and activities.

-The Hotel Viking is a member of the Historic Hotels of America and has 209 beautifully appointed guest rooms and suites, a full-service spa and restaurant.
+The Hotel Viking is a member of the Historic Hotels of America and has 209 beautifully appointed guest rooms and suites, a full-service spa and a restaurant.
 See more information at www.HotelViking.com.

 The Almondy Bed & Breakfast Inn is a Victorian Bed & Breakfast Inn that has five elegant guestrooms each uniquely decorated with fine antiques.
 The rooms have private baths with jacuzzis and fireplaces.
 See more information at www.almondyinn.com.